mcwimm/rbb_ZoneOfInfluence/README.md

 ## 11. Status info

-*	Peer Review: yes/no. In case of a double open reviewing process, the name(s) of the reviewer(s) could be provided.
-This would increase the transparency of the process and acknowledge the effort of the reviewer for the ABM community.
-*	Licence (if relevant): For example, GNU Lesser General Public Licence, General Public License (GPL) etc.
-*   - CC-BY-NC-SA-4.0 :question:
+*	Peer Review: no
+*	Licence (if relevant): Creative Commons Attribution Non Commercial Share Alike 4.0 International (CC-BY-NC-SA-4.0)

-## 12. Citation of the RBB :question:
+## 12. Citation of the RBB

-Cyril Piou, Marie-Christin Wimmler, Uta Berger (2023).
-“Modeling local plant interactions with the Zone-Of_Influence Reusable Building Block” (Version X.X.X). e.g., CoMSES Computational Model Library.
-Retrieved from
+-

 ## 13. Example implementation of the RBB to demonstrate its use